galvez/fabula/README.md

 still be kind of funky for some people.

-**Fabula** offers yet another alternative to this case, which is to add a `<string>` block with an identifier, than can later be referenced by an alternatively recognizable syntax for the special `local append` command:
+**Fabula** offers yet another alternative to this case, which is to add a `<string>` block with an identifier, that can later be referenced by an alternatively recognizable syntax for the special `local append` command:

 ```xml